eorfanakis/OpenMM_Machine_Learnkng_Force_Field/README.md

 For each geometry, the workflow calculates:

-- a DFT reference energy;
+- a DFT reference energy
 - the corresponding atomic forces.

 ### Output file